OpenBankProject/Sofit/README.md

 # LICENSE

 This project is licensed under the AGPL V3 (see NOTICE).
-Comercial licences are available from TESOBE.
+Commercial licences are available from TESOBE GmbH.

 # SETUP